Policy

 Body

-These procedures reflect, and give effect to, the Australian Qualifications Framework (AQF) for professional doctorates.
+4. This procedure reflects, and gives effect to, the Australian Qualifications Framework (AQF) for professional doctorates.
 All professional doctorates offered at The University of Queensland are delivered as level 10 doctoral degree qualifications, in accordance with the AQF.

-5.3 All professional doctorates must have a set of graduate attributes that build on the University’s graduate attributes for postgraduate coursework programs and map onto the four program components:
+3. All professional doctorates must have a set of graduate attributes that build on the University’s graduate statement and graduate attributes that are mapped onto the four program components:

 1. basic knowledge of the discipline;